 On September 2nd, 1973, the groundbreaking ceremony of the mausoleum officially took place.
 On May 19th, 1975, Ho Chi Minh Mausoleum was inaugurated.
 The Lenin's Tomb in Moscow served as an inspiration for Ho Chi Minh Mausoleum's design, which was altered to better suit Vietnamese customs and styles.

 Ho Chi Minh Mausoleum is a work of great significance, showing the deep feelings that Vietnamese people have for their leader.
-Today, it is not only a cultural and historical symbol of Hanoi but also attracts a large number of tourists to visit.
+Today, Ho Chi Minh Tomb is not only a cultural and historical symbol of Hanoi but also attracts a large number of tourists to visit.
 Since its inauguration in 1975, many generations of Vietnamese people and millions of foreign visitors have come to this place.

-3. The highlights of Ho Chi Minh Mausoleum Hanoi
+5. The highlights of Ho Chi Minh Mausoleum in Hanoi

 The exterior of the mausoleum is clad in gray granite, surrounded by marble columns, with the words “CHỦ TỊCH HỒ-CHÍ-MINH” written in crimson jade stone prominently on the top of the mausoleum.
 The 200 sets of doors in the mausoleum are made from rare woods collected from all over the country.